 I’m only going to say this once – you need to invest in some packing cubes, or use gallon ziplock bags as an alternative.
 I am a packing cube convert (and I will try to convert everyone else!)
 I now cannot travel without packing cubes.
 My favourites are these ones because they are super durable, and these ones because they have a cute cactus print.
 Not only do they help save a ton of space when you compress down all your clothes, but if you’re super organized when you pack them they mean that it is really easy to find whatever you need without tearing your bags apart at every destination.

 I use one cube for active wear and casual day-wear, one for dressier items, one for underwear and swimwear, one for toiletries (more on that later), one for dirty laundry and one for tech items.
 When I’m looking for something I just grab that cube and leave everything else neatly in it’s place.
 It’s life changing.
+I also recently came across these compression packing cubes and it’s like all my packing cube dreams have come true!!
+I absolutely had to invest in some.
+These should make it even easier to squeeze everything into your carry-on!

 I also have little bags for jewelry and prescription meds – it’s like a Russian doll for bags inside my case…